Books about the Biology of Genomes

-Artist, the hero in the story, narrates my experience at Cold Spring Harbor Lab (CSHL) as the Wally Gilbert Artist-in-Residence.
+The main character is named Artist and she narrates my experience at Cold Spring Harbor Laboratory (CSHL) as the Wally Gilbert Artist-in-Residence.
 I received the award for my proposal to interview the CSHL plant biologists and write this book about their research.

 Who’s the book for?
-As the first generation to have our genomic data, we’re all students—young and young-at-heart—learning together.
-So, I wrote the text at two levels: a picturebook-style story for ages 3 to 7 and explanations of the science for the rest of us.
+As the first generation to have our own genomic data, we’re all students learning how DNA shapes our lives and other life-forms on the planet.
+So I wrote the text at two levels: a picture-book-style story for ages 3 to 7 and explanations of the science for the rest of us.

 Buy it here!
-“Decoding Plant Genomes” is available in my online store, where you can see more illustrations and meet the scientists engineering plant genomes to adapt to the raging climate.
+“Decoding Plant Genomes” is available in my online store, where you can see more illustrations and meet the plant biologists engineering plant genomes.

 “Skin We Are In”